Andrehatlo/andrehatlo.github.io/_posts/2019-01-06-projekt-nettansikt.md

 This was until i stumbled into the best place on the internet; *Reddit*, and found a post about **Jekyll**.

-*For those who does now know what Jekyll is:*
+*For those who does not know what Jekyll is:*

 >*Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
 Written in Ruby by Tom Preston-Werner, GitHub's co-founder, it is distributed under the open source MIT license*